Chapter 1: Get Well Gifts

 With that hint in mind, I hope everyone got Genta's reference that even Shinichi didn't understand.
 Hehehe :P

-I had a hard time decided how I should call our favorite tsundere scientist, Haibara or Ai.
+I had a hard time decided how the narrator should call our favorite tsundere scientist, Haibara or Ai.
 I usually think of her by Haibara, especially when Conan/Shinichi is interacting with her, which is a good portion of the time, so I ended up going with that.
-Although most of the characters I address by their given names.
+Also, if you've noticed, the narrator, titles, and editors' notes for the manga/anime always refer to her as such too, unlike most other characters.

 Some quotes that I had in this chapter but pulled out because I didn't like how they fit.
 I'm sure I'll find a place to use them in the future: